 “There shall be no acute toxicity in ambient waters.
 Acute toxicity is defined as a median of less than 90%, or less than 70%, 10% of the time, of test organisms in a 96-hour static or continuous flow test.”

-An overview of the existing toxicity objectives is provided in Appendix D: Aquatic Toxicity Objectives Contained in Regional Board Basin plans.
+An overview of the existing toxicity objectives is provided in Appendix D: Aquatic Toxicity Objectives Contained in Regional Board Basin Plans.
 Currently these objectives, along with the implementation requirements established in Section 4 of the SIP, provide the basis for regulating toxicity within NPDES permits, WDRs, and waivers of WDRs.

-Currently, the State Water Board and Regional Water Board work together to assess compliance with narrative water quality objectives in basin plans for the purposes of 303d and 305b listing.
+Currently, the State Water Board and Regional Water Board work together to assess compliance with narrative water quality objectives in basin plans for the purposes of 303(d) listing and 305(b) reporting.
 The Water Boards use data analyzed by laboratories using traditional t-tests, entered into CEDEN to create Lines of Evidence (LOE) for listing and de-listing waterbodies.
 Upon approval, the Regional Water Boards recommended 303(d) List is submitted to the State Water Board and compiled into a statewide 303(d) List.
 The statewide 303(d) List is subject to the approval of the State Water Board and the U.S. EPA.

 Issue Description